SH2 domain

 The SH2 (Src Homology 2) domain is a structurally conserved protein domain contained within the Src oncoprotein and in many other intracellular signal-transducing proteins.
-SH2 domains allow proteins containing those domains to dock to phosphorylated tyrosine residues on other proteins.
-SH2 domains are commonly found in adaptor proteins that aid in the signal transduction of receptor tyrosine kinase pathways.
+SH2 domains bind to phosphorylated tyrosine residues on other proteins, modifying the function or activity of the SH2-containing protein.
+The SH2 domain may be considered the prototypical modular protein-protein interaction domain, allowing the transmission of signals controlling a variety of cellular functions.
+SH2 domains are especially common in adaptor proteins that aid in the signal transduction of receptor tyrosine kinase pathways.